cloudfoundry-community-attic/bosh-bootstrap/docs/devstack-openstack-tutorial.md

 #####Finishing bootstrap

 i) If everything goes fine, you can see the list of VMs created by bosh-bootstrap.
-Also you can ssh into the inception VM by "./bosh-bootstrap ssh".
+Also you can ssh into the inception VM by "bosh-bootstrap ssh".
 Check BOSH status and so on.

 ii) You can see the list of commands by executing "bosh-bootstrap help"